About Me

 I create hand-drawn memorial portraits to honor the people and beloved pets we’ve lost.

-Today, I specialize in memorial portraits of both people and pets.
-I understand how important it is to capture not just a likeness, but the spirit, personality, and love that made them unforgettable.
-Each piece is drawn with care, patience, and the understanding that it will become a lasting family treasure.
+Today, I specialize in hand-drawn memorial portraits of both people and pets.
+My goal is not only to capture a likeness, but to honor the spirit, personality, and love behind every face I draw.
+Each piece is created with care, patience, and the understanding that it may become a lasting family treasure.

-Whether it’s a parent, sibling, child, or a beloved dog or cat, my goal is always the same: to create a portrait that brings comfort and keeps their memory alive for generations.
+Whether it’s a parent, sibling, child, friend, or a beloved dog or cat, my purpose is always the same: to create a portrait that brings comfort, tells a story, and helps keep their memory alive for generations.

-I only accept a small number of commissions each month so I can give every piece the time, attention, and heart it truly deserves.
+I only accept a small number of commissions each month so I can give every portrait the time, attention, and heart it truly deserves.

 A detailed pencil drawing of a smiling woman with curly hair, wearing necklaces, and a man with short hair, slightly smiling, both close to the camera.